ICICLE Integrated Provers

-ICICLE has been used by companies and projects such as Celer Network, Consensys Gnark, EZKL, ZKWASM and others to accelerate their ZK proving pipeline.
+ICICLE has been used by companies and projects such as Celer Network, Consensys Gnark, EZKL, ZKWASM, Tachyon by Kroma Network, and others to accelerate their ZK proving pipeline.

-Many of these integrations have been a collaboration between Ingonyama and the integrating company.
-We have learned a lot about designing GPU based ZK provers.
+Many of these integrations have been collaborative efforts between Ingonyama and our partners, providing valuable insights into designing GPU-based ZK provers.

 Lets illustrate an ICICLE integration, so you can understand the core API and design overview of ICICLE.

-Engineers usually use a cryptographic library to implement their ZK protocols.
-These libraries implement efficient primitives which are used as building blocks for the protocol; ICICLE is such a library.
-The difference is that ICICLE is designed from the start to run on GPUs; the Rust and Golang APIs abstract away all low level CUDA details.
-Our goal was to allow developers with no GPU experience to quickly get started with ICICLE.
+Engineers typically rely on cryptographic libraries to implement ZK protocols, using efficient primitives as building blocks.
+ICICLE is one such library, uniquely designed from the ground up to run on GPUs.
+Its Rust and Golang APIs abstract away the complexities of CUDA, enabling developers with no GPU experience to get started quickly and efficiently.

-The first approach for GPU-accelerating your Prover with ICICLE is quick to implement, but it has limitations, such as reduced memory optimization and limited protocol tuning for GPUs.
-It's a solid starting point, but those committed to fully leveraging GPU acceleration should consider a more comprehensive approach.
+The first approach to GPU-accelerating your Prover with ICICLE is quick to implement but comes with limitations, such as reduced memory optimization and limited protocol tuning for GPUs.
+While it’s a strong starting point, those looking to fully harness GPU acceleration should explore more advanced solutions.

-Here we cover how a developer can run existing circuits on ICICLE integrated provers.
+This section explains how developers can run existing circuits on ICICLE-integrated provers.

 Gnark